evan-loe/get-WoWs-ship-pics/README.md

 No arguments for just creating the ships.json files with links and ship ids

 Dependencies: tqdm, unidecode
-Use:
-  pip install tqdm
-  pip install unidecode
+To install usuing pip: pip install tqdm unidecode
-to install